ianhellstrom/rtfd/source/sql/subqueries.rst

 When you execute ``SELECT * FROM dual WHERE 0 NOT IN (NULL)`` you will receive no rows, as expected.
 After all, null may be 0, it may not be.
 Before Oracle Database 11g, a column that could be null would prevent Oracle from unnesting the subquery.
-With the null-aware antijoin in 11g and above this is no longer the case, and Oracle can unnest such subqueries.
+With the null-aware anti-join in 11g and above this is no longer the case, and Oracle can unnest such subqueries.

-As of Oracle Database 12c there is the so-called null-accepting semijoin, which extends the semijoin algorithm, indicated by ``SEMI NA`` in the execution plan.
+As of Oracle Database 12c there is the so-called null-accepting semi-join, which extends the semi-join algorithm, indicated by ``SEMI NA`` in the execution plan.
 This is relevant for correlated subqueries that have a related ``IS NULL`` predicate, like so: ``WHERE col_name IS NULL OR EXISTS ( SELECT 1 FROM ... )``
-The null-accepting semijoin checks for null columns in the join column of the table on the left-hand side of the join.
+The null-accepting semi-join checks for null columns in the join column of the table on the left-hand side of the join.
-If it is null, the corresponding row is returned, otherwise a semijoin is performed.
+If it is null, the corresponding row is returned, otherwise a semi-join is performed.

 So, you may be wondering, 'If Oracle already unnests correlated subqueries, is there any reason to use correlated subqueries instead of joins?'

 A correlated subquery is perfectly acceptable when your outer query already filters heavily and the correlated subquery is used to find corresponding matches.
 This often happens when you do a simple lookup, typically in a PL/SQL (table) function in an API.

-Beware of nulls in the subquery of antijoins though: whenever one or more rows return a null, you won't see any results.
+Beware of nulls in the subquery of anti-joins though: whenever one or more rows return a null, you won't see any results.
 A predicate such as ``col_name NOT IN (NULL, ...)`` always evaluates to null.
 Analogously, it is important that you inform Oracle of nulls, or the absence thereof, in case you decide to explicitly rewrite a nested or correlated subquery as a join, as it may assist Oracle in determining a better execution plan.
 Remember: the more information the optimizer has, the better its decisions.